onlyquake/xonotic-wiki/Repository_Access.md

 Starts a Xonotic dedicated server

-General contributor guidelines
+General Contributor Guidelines
 ------------------------------

 1. Before creating your local branch and committing to it, make sure you’ve configured your user settings such as your name which will display in the logs (in TortoiseGit: Settings > Git > Config).
 2. Try naming your branch myname/mychange for each patch.
 For instance, if your name is Alex and the change you are committing is a menu fix, use something like alex/menufix.

-Further git information
+Further Git Information
 -----------------------

 About tracking remote branches: